cleitondacosta/bconvf/README.md

 N changes the behavior of the corresponding operation.
 If negative, leading blank spaces is concatenated on the converted number in output.
 The number of blank spaces depends on the amount of digits of the converted number, so it can be added from 0 to N leading blank spaces.
 If positive, it's the same idea, except that the concatenation happens on the right side of the converted number.

+Also, it's possible to add leading zeros instead of spaces.
+To make it, N must be a natural number starting with 0.

 See the examples below for a better understanding.

 ### Examples